Sir Francis Galton was an English explorer, anthropologist, eugenicist, geographer and meteorologist.

-He is noted for his pioneering research on human intelligence and his statistical concept of correlation.
+He is noted for his pioneering research on human intelligence and for introducing the statistical concepts of correlation and regression.
 He is often called the “father of eugenics”.

 Early Life and Education:

 Francis Galton was born in Sparkbrook, Birmingham, England, on the 18th February 1822, the youngest of seven children.
 His father Samuel Tertius Galton was a successful businessman and his mother was Francis Anne Viollette Darwin.
 Interestingly, Francis’s maternal grandfather was physician Erasmus Darwin and the famous Charles Darwin was a also grandson of Erasmus, making Francis and Charles Darwin first cousins.

 As a child Francis attended several schools, spending two years at King Edward’s School in Birmingham from 1836.
 His parents wanted Francis to study medicine, so he then was apprenticed for a year to the General Hospital in Birmingham as a house pupil.
 Still in his teens, Galton took a medical tour of the continent with two young doctors.

 In 1839 Galton enrolled at King’s College London to study medicine.
 Galton appeared to have caught the travelling bug writing “a passion for travel seized me as if I had been a migratory bird.” and he toured the continent again with a friend visiting Constanza in Romania, Constantinople and the cities of Smyrna and Athens in Greece.

 In the Fall of 1840, Galton moved to Trinity College, Cambridge, to study medicine.
 He later switched to the mathematics course but fell ill in his third year and left with basic pass “poll” degree.